g-leech/argmin-gravitas/_posts/2024-03-16-whats-stopping-you.markdown

 "[Value capture](https://philarchive.org/rec/NGUVCH)"?
 No, not here.
 This is value relinquishment.
 Value abandonment.

-I call them ladders because they 1) are linear, 2) break up progress into small, unthreatening local gradient steps, 3) provide an unambiguous path forward, 4) are rigid and fixed in place.
-I also take it that none of you have ever built a ladder in real life.
+I call them ladders because they 1) are linear, 2) break up life progress into small, unthreatening local gradient steps, 3) provide an unambiguous path forward, 4) are rigid and fixed in place. <a href="#fn:2" id="fnref:2">2</a>

 <br>